yumh1/AgentNetworkProtocol/03-did:wba Method Design Specification.md

 - **Nonce**: A randomly generated string used to prevent replay attacks.
 It must be unique for each request.
 We recommend using a 16-byte random string.
 - **Timestamp**: The time when the request is initiated, usually in UTC format using ISO 8601, accurate to seconds.
 - **VerificationMethod**: Identifies the verification method used in the signature, which is the DID fragment of the verification method in the DID document.
 For example, for the verification method "did:wba:example.com%3A8800:user:alice#key-1", the verification method's DID fragment is "key-1".
-- **Signature**: Signs the `nonce`, `timestamp`, service domain name, and client DID.
-The signature should be signed with the client's private key and include the following fields:
+- **Signature**: Sign the `nonce`, `timestamp`, service domain, and client DID.
+For ECDSA signatures, use the R|S format.
+It includes the following fields:
   - `nonce`
   - `timestamp`
   - `service` (the domain name of the service)